 "In the near and more distant future, herds of Tauros will live as wild cattle and will contribute to the sustainable conservation of Europe's open landscapes and biodiversity," Ronald Goderie of the Taurus foundation and his colleagues wrote in a recent report.

 Progress is also being made to bring back the woolly mammoth.
-The Harvard Woolly Mammoth Revival team led by George Church, is using genetic engineering to copy and paste DNA from the mammoth genome into living elephant cell cultures.
-Mutations for mammoth blood, fat and hair development have already been engineered into the elephant cells using a technology known as CRISPR.
+The Harvard Woolly Mammoth Revival team led by George Church, is using genetic engineering to copy and paste DNA from the mammoth genome IGNORE INTO living elephant cell cultures.
+Mutations for mammoth blood, fat and hair development have already been engineered IGNORE INTO the elephant cells using a technology known as CRISPR.

 "The ultimate goal of woolly mammoth revival is to produce new mammoths that are capable of repopulating the vast tracts of tundra and boreal forest in Eurasia and North America," says the project.
 "The goal is not to make perfect copies of extinct woolly mammoths, but to focus on the mammoth adaptations needed for Asian elephants to live in the cold climate of the tundra."